Western jackdaw: Description

 There is very little geographic variation in size.
-The main differences are the presence or absence of a whitish partial collar at the base of the nape, the variations in the shade of the nape and the tone of the underparts.
-Populations in central Asia have slightly larger wings and western populations have a slightly heavier bill.
-Body colour becomes darker further north, in mountain regions and humid climates, and paler elsewhere.
-However, individual variation, particularly in juveniles and also during the months before moulting, can often be greater than geographic differences.
+The main differences are the presence or absence of a partial whitish collar at the base of the nape and variations in the colour of the nape and the tone of the underparts.
+Central Asian populations have slightly larger wings, while western populations have slightly heavier bills.
+Body colour becomes darker in mountain regions and humid climates further north, and paler elsewhere.
+However, individual variation, particularly in juveniles and during the months before moulting, can often exceed geographic differences.

-A skilled flyer, the western jackdaw can manoeuvre tightly as well as tumble and glide.
-It has characteristic jerky wing beats when flying, though these are not evident when birds are migrating.
+The western jackdaw is a skilled flyer that can manoeuvre tightly, tumble and glide.
+It has distinctive jerky wingbeats when flying, though these are not apparent during migration.
 Wind tunnel experiments show that the preferred gliding speed is between 6 and 11 m per second and that the wingspan decreases as the bird flies faster.
 On the ground, western jackdaws have an upright posture and strut briskly, their short legs giving them a rapid gait.
 They feed with their heads held down or horizontally.

 Within its range, the western jackdaw is unmistakable; its short bill and grey nape are distinguishing features.
 From a distance, it can be confused with a rook (Corvus frugilegus), or when in flight, with a pigeon or chough.
 Flying western jackdaws are distinguishable from other corvids by their smaller size, faster and deeper wingbeats and proportionately narrower and less fingered wing tips.
 They also have shorter, thicker necks, much shorter bills and frequently fly in tighter flocks.
 They can be distinguished from choughs by their uniformly grey underwings and their black beaks and legs.
 The western jackdaw is very similar in morphology, behaviour, and calls to the Daurian jackdaw, with which its range overlaps in western Asia.
 Adults are readily distinguished, since the Daurian has a pied plumage, but immature birds are much more similar, both species having dark plumage and dark eyes.
 The Daurian tends to be darker, with a less contrasting nape than the Western.